MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/design-flow.md

 ---
 title: Design a flow | Microsoft Docs
-description: Use flow designer to design a flow.
+description: Use power automate and flow designer to design a flow.
 author: msftman
 ms.service: flow
 ms.topic: article